SWEET Institute

-SWEET Institute Suicide Prevention Training Series
+Suicide Intervention Training Series

 NASW-Approved Continuing Education for Agencies and Mental Health Professionals

-Suicide Prevention Training for Clinicians
+Suicide Intervention Training for Agencies

 Strengthening Skill, Connection, and Clinical Confidence